 IBM had been very generous to MIT in the fifties and sixties, donating or discounting its biggest scientific computers.
 When a new top of the line 36-bit scientific machine came out, MIT expected to get one.
 In the early sixties, the deal was that MIT got one 8-hour shift, all the other New England colleges and universities got a shift, and the third shift was available to IBM for its own use.
 One use IBM made of its share was yacht handicapping: the President of IBM raced big yachts on Long Island Sound, and these boats were assigned handicap points by a complicated formula.
 There was a special job deck kept at the MIT Computation Center, and if a request came in to run it, operators were to stop whatever was running on the machine and do the yacht handicapping job immediately.

-The Deputy Director of the MIT Computation Center was Prof. Fernando J. Corbató, known to everybody as Corby.
+The Deputy Director of the MIT Computation Center was the late Prof. Fernando J. Corbató, known to everybody as Corby.
 The Director was Prof. Philip M. Morse, who didn't seem to be involved in the day-to-day operations of the Center; Corby ran the whole thing.
 When you submitted FMS jobs, you specified your problem number and programmer number.
 The lower your number, the longer you had been associated with the Comp Center.
 Corby's programmer number was 3.

 The 7090 and 7094 were operated in batch mode, controlled by the tape-based Fortran Monitor System (FMS).
 Batch jobs on cards were transferred to tape on an auxiliary IBM 1401 computer system, and the 7094's FMS monitor read one job at a time off the input tape, ran it, and captured the output on another tape for off-line printing and punching by the 1401.
 Each FMS user job was loaded into 7094 core by the BSS loader along with a small monitor routine that terminated jobs that ran over their time estimates.
 Library routines for arithmetic and I/O were also loaded and linked with the user's program.
 Thus, each user's job had complete control of the whole 7094, all 32K words of memory, all the data channels, everything.